MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ms.date: 09/27/2024
 ms.topic: conceptual
 ms.custom: cliv2, sdkv2, FY25Q1-Linter
-#Customer intent: As a data scientist, I want to understand artifacts and models in MLflow so that I can enable a streamlined path to deployment.
+#Customer intent: As a data scientist, I want to understand MLflow artifacts and models so I can use MLflow models to enable streamlined deployment workflows.
 ---

-# From artifacts to models in MLflow
+# Artifacts and models in MLflow

-This article explains the differences between an MLflow *artifact* and an MLflow *model*, and how to transition from one to the other.
-The article also explains how Azure Machine Learning uses the concept of an MLflow model to enable streamlined deployment workflows.
+This article explains MLflow artifacts and MLflow models, and how MLflow models differ from other artifacts.
+The article also explains how Azure Machine Learning uses the characteristics of an MLflow model to enable streamlined deployment workflows.

 ## Artifacts and models

-There are fundamental differences between logging MLflow artifacts and files vs. logging MLflow models.
+In MLflow, there are some fundamental differences between logging simple file artifacts and logging MLflow models.

 ### Artifact

 An artifact is any file that's generated and captured from an experiment's run or job.
 An artifact could be a model serialized as a pickle file, the weights of a PyTorch or TensorFlow model, or a text file containing the coefficients of a linear regression.
 Some artifacts have nothing to do with the model itself but contain run configurations, preprocessing information, or sample data.
 Artifacts can have various formats.

-You can log artifacts as follows:
+The following example logs a file artifact.

 ```python
 filename = 'model.pkl'